-Mark Grimm spent 12 years as a TV journalist, 11 years as a media professor and hosts a popular radio show.
+Mark Grimm spent 12 years as a TV journalist, 11 years as a media professor and hosted a popular radio show for 14 years.

 You also have to fire people.
 If you inherit political appointees who will never support your goals, they need to go…quickly.
 They are poison to the rank-and-file whose respect the leaders must earn.

 Mainstream American network and print journalism is in a death spiral (First though, this caveat.
 Journalism is a thousand voices and each voice should be judged individually on its merits).
 That said, come on people.
 How can anyone watch the nightly network news, or CNN or read the NY Times and not concede they have declared war on President Donald Trump.